Skip to content

 Section titled “Upgrade Agent on Red Hat Enterprise Linux with Packages”

-This page details step to upgrade Bleemeo agent and its dependencies on a Red Hat Enterprise Linux system.
+This page details the steps to upgrade the Bleemeo agent and its dependencies on a Red Hat Enterprise Linux system.

 Before upgrading Bleemeo agent, please check that you meet the system requirements.